 You’ve heard the saying, “pain in the neck.”
 Anyone who’s experienced excruciating back pain would probably agree the saying should be changed to “pain in the back.”
 A common cause of back and neck pain is a herniated disc, also called a slipped disc.
 According to the National Center for Biotechnology Information (a division of the National Institutes of Health), for every 1,000 adults, 5 to 20 cases of herniated discs are diagnosed each year.

-“Although many associate a herniated disc with back pain, this type of condition can be felt in other areas of the body as well,” according to Jonathan Landsman, MD, a spine surgeon at Banner Health Clinic in Glendale, AZ.
+“Although many associate a herniated disc with back pain, this type of condition can be felt in other areas of the body as well,” according to Jonathan Landsman, MD, a spine surgeon with Banner Brain & Spine.
 “Depending on which disk is damaged, pain can be felt in the back, shoulder, neck, hand, or other parts of the body connected to the affected part of the spine.”

 What is a Herniated Disc?

 Your spine, which runs from your head down to your buttock area, is composed of 26 bones called vertebrae.
 “In between each of your vertebrae is a disc, which is a hard casing of cartilage fiber with a soft, fluid core,” said Dr. Landsman.
 The soft inner core contains the spinal fluid that absorbs the shock of your movements and allows the spine to be flexible."

 According to Dr. Landsman, when a disc becomes herniated, it means that the soft inside part pushes (herniates) or leaks (ruptures) through the harder outside.
 The escaped spinal fluid from the disc irritates the nearby nerves, which is what causes the pain or numbness.